tmedwards/sugarcube-2/docs/api/api-simpleaudio.md

 <span id="simpleaudio-api-method-lists-add"></span>
 ### `SimpleAudio.lists.add(listId, sources…)`

 Adds a playlist with the given list ID.
-Playlists are useful for playing tracks in a sequence—i.e. one after another.
+Playlists are useful for playing tracks in a sequence—i.e., one after another.

 **NOTE:** If you simply want to apply actions to multiple tracks simultaneously, then you want a [group](#simpleaudio-api-method-groups-add) instead.